alanmatzumiya/alanmatzumiya.github.io/README.md

 ![Prologue Theme](assets/images/screenshot.png "Prologue Theme Screenshot")

-* **Personal Project:** Personal website

 # Summary

-This website serves as my personal website where I can show all the projects I worked on and my experiences.
+This **personal space** serves as my personal website where I can show all the projects I worked on and my experiences.

 # Technologies: